 Tax fraud convictions are rare, however, the penalties are severe for those caught committing tax evasion or fraud.
 Tax-related infractions include: intentionally failing to file a income tax return; willfully failing to pay taxes owed; intentionally failing to report all income received; making fraudulent or false claims; or preparing and filing a false return.

-Often, those convicted of tax fraud must repay the taxes with a penalty and serve up to five years of jail time.
-The IRS estimates that every year, about 17 percent of taxpayers fail to comply with the tax code in some way.
+Often, those convicted of tax fraud must repay the taxes with a penalty and might serve up to five years of jail time.
+The IRS estimates that every year, about 17% of taxpayers fail to comply with the tax code in some way.